dd9jn/rfc4880bis/crypto-refresh.md

 The initial values for this registry can be found in {{compression-algos}}.
 Adding a new compression key algorithm MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

+## Elliptic Curve Point Wire Formats

+This document requests IANA add a registry of wire formats that represent elliptic curve points.
+The table's initial headings and values can be found in {{ec-point-wire-formats}}.
+Adding a new EC point wire format MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ## Changes to existing registries

 This document requests IANA add the following wire format columns to the OpenPGP public-key algorithm registry: